uboat.net

 History Completed in November 1929

-Notes on loss At 06.43 hours on 28 Jun, 1943, U-172 fired a spread of two torpedoes at the Vernon City (Master Malcolm Douglas Loutit), dispersed on 20 June from convoy OS-49, and observed a hit in the forward hold.
+At 06.43 hours on 28 June 1943, U-172 fired a spread of two torpedoes at the Vernon City (Master Malcolm Douglas Loutit), dispersed on 20 June from convoy OS-49, and observed a hit in the forward hold.
 The ship settled and sank by the bow at 07.07 hours south-southeast of St. Paul Rocks.
 The U-boat misidentified her victim as Cornish City.
 The master, 43 crew members and eight gunners were picked up by the Brazilian coastal tanker Aurora M. and landed at Recife on 4 July.

 If you can help us with any additional information on this vessel then please contact us.